HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

 Similarly, a disproportionately high percentage of pages that use custom lazy-loading are built with WordPress at 54%.
 This hints at a wider issue in the WordPress ecosystem about lazy-loading overuse.
-Rather than being a fixable bug localized to WordPress core, there may be hundreds or thousands of separate themes and plugins contributing to this antipattern.
+Rather than being a fixable bug localized to WordPress core, there may be hundreds or thousands of separate themes and plugins contributing to this anti-pattern.

 #### LCP size